 You’re trembling.
 Your thighs shake.
 You struggle once more to free yourself.
 Your toes spread.
 Your fingers open and close.
 The muscles of your abdomen glisten with sweat.
 Do you want to tell me something?
 But your impaled orgasm begins.
 You gaze wide-eyed at the ceiling.
 Your womb urges me, squeezes me, urgently invites me, defying the taut arch of your body.
 I concede.
 I come.
 I flood your receptive grunts.

 I put my little moth down.

-I go back to my bedroom, my closet, my dark little recess, hiding place, corner.
+I go back to my bedroom, my closet, my dark little cell, hiding place, corner.
 Do you hear a clothes hanger riffle?
 Will anyone wonder why a coat has fallen off its hook?
 Do you notice the gusts that rattle the eaves?
 The cat is at the door.
 A barn door slaps the barn on rusty hinges.
 Pumpkins are everywhere, frowning, laughing, fattening.
 Am I mean?
 Well—Happy Halloween.
 That will teach you to wander hallways without a light.
 You never know what is waiting in the middle of the night.
 Or do you?

 William Crimson | October 18th 2017